 Beach Vacations for People With Dogs - Whidbey Island, Washington

-Pack your dog, and your skimboard or surfboard, in the car and head to Doublebluff Beach on Whidbey Island in Washington.
-The skimboarding, surfing, kiteboarding and other sail sports are terrific on Doublebluff, which also has two miles of off-leash dog beach.
+Pack your dog, and your skimboard or surfboard, get in the car, and head to Doublebluff Beach on Whidbey Island in Washington.
+The skimboarding, surfing, kiteboarding and other sail sports are terrific on Double Bluff Beach, which also has two miles of off-leash dog beach to wander too.

 Never been skimboarding?
 The owner and operator of a local shop, where you rent boards and get lessons, says it's a fun, easy to learn sport for people of all ages.
-Here's a video of skimboarding, if you've never watched anyone skimming along the water.
+Here's a video of skimboarding for those unfamiliar with the activity.
 You could plan a trip around the Jack'd Skimboards annual mid-summer festival called "SKIMusicFEST", when music and skimboarding are both celebrated.

 08 of 09

-Beach Vacation Adventures - Cliff Jumping & Diving at West End Cliffs, Jamaica
+Beach Vacation Adventures - Cliff Jumping and Diving at West End Cliffs, Jamaica

 Don't want to try it but you'd like to watch others climb up and leap or dive into the ocean?
-Snag a table and a beer at Rick's Cafe.
+Snag a table and a beer at Rick's Cafe for the perfect view.

 09 of 09

-Hiking trails meander through the park's rainforest, and as you walk listen to the squirrel monkeys chatter, maybe catch a glimpse of sloths and look for iguanas and colorful tiny crabs.
-Surfing, scuba diving, sea kayaking and sport fishing are all popular water sports off the beach and around the tiny islands dotting the bay.
-Day trips can range from zip lines and canopy tours in the rainforest to boat rides to an island where you may see white-face monkeys, caymans and even boas in the mangrove forests.
+Hiking trails meander through the park's rainforest, and as you walk, stop and listen to the squirrel monkeys chatter nearby.
+You might even catch a glimpse of sloths, iguanas, and colorful tiny crabs along the way.
+Surfing, scuba diving, sea kayaking, and sport fishing are all popular water sports just off the beach and around the tiny islands dotting the bay.
+Day trips can range from zip lines and canopy tours in the rainforest, to boat rides to an island where you may see white-faced monkeys, caymans, and even boas in the mangrove forests.

-You'll find plenty of lodging, from luxurious to budget, in Quepos which is north of the park, and right outside the park.
-To learn more about Manuel Antonio and see pictures of the park visit Manuel...
-Antonio looks just like a picture postcard
+You'll find plenty of lodging, from luxurious to budget, in Quepos which is located to the north, just outside the park.